 Which Tests Are Used to Diagnose Breathing Problems?

 Doctors diagnose breathing problems by doing a physical exam, asking about your overall health, and using various tests.
 For instance, pulmonary or lung function tests can measure lung function in people who have asthma.
-These include spirometry and a test known as a methacholine challenge.
+Some of these tests include:

-Spirometry is a simple breathing test.
-It measures how much air you can blow in and out of your lungs, and how fast and how easily you can do this.
+- Spirometry.
+You'll breathe into a mouthpiece that connects to a machine and measures your lung capacity and air flow.
+This device measures how much air you can blow in and out of your lungs and how fast and how easily you can do this.
 It can tell whether your airways are blocked and how much.
-A methacholine challenge test may help with a diagnosis of asthma.
-Your doctor will know which test is best for your situation.

 Can Allergy Tests Determine the Cause of Breathing Problems?